gaheldev/godot-version-manager/README.md

 ./pre-commit-hook.sh
 ```

-If you already have a pre-commit hook set up, just add the line `pytest` to `.git/hooks/pre-commit`
+If you already have a pre-commit hook set up, just add the line `pytest -v` to `.git/hooks/pre-commit`